stellar/stellar-core/docs/software/admin.md

 * `badResponseNodes` : List of nodes that sent a malformed response
 * `topology` : Map of nodes to connection information
   * `inboundPeers`/`outboundPeers` : List of connection information by nodes
+    * `averageLatencyMs` : Average latency with this peer in milliseconds.
     * `bytesRead`: The total number of bytes read from this peer.
     * `bytesWritten`: The total number of bytes written to this peer.
     * `duplicateFetchBytesRecv`: The number of bytes received that were duplicate transaction sets and quorum sets.